mouseless/baked/docs/architecture/layer.md

 with a configuration API.
 This API enables a feature to map your domain entities to database tables.

-Another good example is the `WebLayer`.
+Another good example is the `HttpServerLayer`.
 This layer introduces the ASP.NET Core framework into your application.
 It provides three phases, as mentioned in [Application](./application.md), along with `IApplicationBuilder` and `IEndpointRouteBuilder` objects as its configuration API.
 This way, any feature has the ability to use a middleware or add routes to the application.